 Be advised that there are really only five months when you can count on good weather outside of the dry Guanacaste region: mid-December through mid-May.
 After that, you’d better pack a deck of cards and a few good books (or a loaded Kindle) because you’ll be spending a lot of time indoors waiting for the rain to stop.

 As for guidance, the Moon Handbook for the country is quite good and that’s what I was carrying my first time in the country.
-The author, Christopher Baker, has a good Costa Rica mobile app out that’s worth the $2.99 to have a basic overview and a good wildlife guide in your pocket.
+The author, Christopher Baker, knows the country inside out.

 But this time I took the newly revised Lonely Planet guide for Costa Rica.
 I found it to be solid and reliable, answering all my questions, providing good background, and having the usual useful maps.
 Naturally if you use if for accommodation and restaurant recommendations you’ll be joining the hordes all staying and eating at the same places though, so put in down sometimes and just wander.
 But in a country with this much to know, do, and see, traveling without a guidebook means you’re only scratching the surface unless you have a really great guide.